The Office of Sustainability

 Anne McCauley, Assistant Director

-Anne joined the Office of Campus Sustainability in October 2009 and works on efforts to move the Green Initiative forward.
+Anne joined the Office of Sustainability in October 2009 and works on efforts to move the Green Initiative forward.
 Prior to moving to Oxford, Anne worked for a nonprofit organization in Washington, DC.
 She also was involved in planning an environmental communication campaign at George Mason University.
 Anne holds a B.A. in Philosophy from the University of the South and Masters in Public Administration from George Mason University.

 Sara Douglass, Post Baccalaureate Fellow